A virtual prison — is this the future of censorship?

 In this guide we’ll be covering everything you need to know about Facebook jail as well as some things I’ve learned about Facebook Jail and some tips I recommend to avoid it and to get out.

-If you’re more of a visual learner, be sure to check out our video 14 Tips to Avoid Facebook Jail (playing in 7 seconds):
+If you’re more of a visual learner, be sure to check out the YouTube Video we made on this topic:

 We’ll be covering the following topics in this guide:

 What is Facebook Jail?

 Facebook Jail is a term used to describe when a user is banned, blocked from accessing their account, or from posting on Facebook.
 It is not an actual jail.

 In 2016, Facebook and it’s CEO Mark Zuckerberg, faced backlash after the presidential election for not policing and monitoring their content enough.

 With Facebook being a place where there is a strong dissemination of information, some true and some false, they needed a way to further monitor the information put on their platform.

 This is one of the reasons “Facebook jail” was implemented.